Carreau/one-extra-fact/_chapters_en/index.md

 then spend their in-time class working on self-paced exercises with tutors and peers available to help them when they get stuck.

-This outline is inspired in part by the "[minimal manual](http://www.instructionaldesign.org/theories/minimalism.html)" approach to instructional design, which suggests that:
+This outline is inspired by the "[minimal manual][minimal-manual]" approach to instructional design, which suggests that:

 1. All learning tasks should be meaningful and self-contained activities.
 1. Learners should be given realistic projects as quickly as possible.